Accessibility in the Pyle Center

 Drivers with State of Wisconsin disabled permits or DIS and VET plates may park in the City of Madison’s parking stalls.
 In the State Street Capital garage, handicap parking is also available next to the elevator on every level.

 There will be reserved spaces for wheelchair users and seating for companions at all events.
-More information to come!

 OPEN CAPTIONING, ASL INTERPRETATION, AUDIO DESCRIPTION, TOUCH TOURS, ASSISTED LISTENING SYSTEM, NOTE-TAKER

-Available upon request via the conference registration page or by reaching out to Stephanie Rytilahti, Director of the Women’s and Gender Studies Consortium and Conference Co-Chair, at srrytilahti@wisc.edu or (608) 262-3056.
+ASL interpretation, audio descriptions, touch tours, assisted listening systems, and note-takers are available upon request via the conference registration page or by reaching out to Stephanie Rytilahti, Director of the Women’s and Gender Studies Consortium and Conference Co-Chair, at srrytilahti@wisc.edu or (608) 262-3056.

 CHILD CARE